Layblar/platform/docs/architecture.md

 **Preconditions** :

 - None

 **Postconditions** :

 - A new researcher was successfully created.

 **Collaborators** :

-## Create Project
+## Create Project {createproject}

 **Description** : Create a new project.